Estimated reading time: 6 minutes

 However, it’s not that cut and dry!

 “Using SEO” doesn’t put you on a level playing feel with others who are doing the same.
 Why?
 Because not everyone can keep up with the frequent changes that need to happen on a site as they add new content, nor all of the SEO updates happening with search engines.
-Plus, there are different types of SEO that need to be utilized in specific ways depending on your businesses needs!
+Plus, there are different types of SEO that need to be utilized in specific ways depending on your business needs!

 Tip: if you’ve heard that you can get better results in a shorter amount of time, don’t get SEO confused with PPC (pay-per-click).
 PPC ads can be very beneficial if you have a targeted marketing campaign and want fast results.
 However, it can be costly; it’s temporary and ultimately doesn’t have an impact on SEO.

 - Potential to save $$$ from organic traffic